 Just as Florence Nightingale wanted to become a nurse from a young age, lots of children today are excited about the idea of going into the healthcare profession.
-Launching our #Nightingale2020 Bicentenary celebrations, our new Family Corner opens fully in October 2019, where children can dress up as a nurse; find out what today’s nurses enjoy about their job; ‘spot the difference’ Florence made at the hospital where she worked in the Crimean War; watch a short film about Florence and how she became a nurse; dress up as Mary Seacole and lots more!
+So we launched our #Nightingale2020 Bicentenary celebrations with a new Family Corner at the end of 2019, where children can dress up as a nurse; find out what today’s nurses enjoy about their job; ‘spot the difference’ Florence made at the hospital where she worked in the Crimean War; watch a short film about Florence and how she became a nurse; dress up as Mary Seacole and lots more!
 We’ve worked with the nurses at Guy’s & St Thomas’ Hospital NHS Foundation Trust to help children discover what it’s like to be a modern nurse and the many different roles the field of nursing offers today.

-So bring your children along to the museum and be among the first to try out our new Family Corner.
+So bring your children along to the museum to try out our Family Corner.
 Who knows, it may be the start of something great – the first step on the road as a future Nightingale Nurse and Midwife Award winner, inspired by Florence’s legacy – as well as being a lot of fun!
 Florence is part of the National Curriculum at Key Stage 1, so 5-6 year olds especially will love a trip to the museum as it helps bring their learning to life.